The 2026 Nonprofit Digital Infrastructure Imperative: From Overhead to Mission Infrastructure

 Funding Your Infrastructure Transformation: Grant Sources and Budget Strategies

-With 60% of nonprofits anticipating government funding losses in 2026, financing nonprofit digital infrastructure requires strategic grant targeting and cooperative funding models.
-The following sources specifically support digital transformation, cybersecurity hardening, and AI readiness initiatives.
+With 60% of nonprofits anticipating government funding volatility in 2026, financing nonprofit digital infrastructure requires strategic grant targeting and cooperative funding models.

 Tech-Equity Grant Sources (2026 Active Cycles)